dgdfurkan/dgdfurkan/README.md

 - 👋 Greetings, I'm Furkan, a digital game designer at Bilgi University.
-- 👀 My interests lie in the realm of coding and game design, and I'm constantly exploring new ways to fuse these two disciplines together.
+- 👀 My interests lie in the realm of coding and game development, and I'm constantly exploring new ways to fuse these two disciplines together.
 - 🌱 At present, I'm deepening my knowledge of Unity and Unreal Engine, two of the most prominent game development platforms that offer unparalleled opportunities to create captivating and immersive games.